 How Set Up U2F for Your Facebook Account

 To enable a U2F security key for your Facebook account, visit the Facebook website and sign in with your account.
-Click the down arrow at the top right corner of the page, select “Settings”, click “Security” at the left side of the Settings page, and then click “Edit” to the right of Login Approvals.
-You can also click here to go straight to the Login Approvals page.
+Click the down arrow at the top right corner of the page, select “Settings”, click “Security and Login” at the left side of the Settings page, and then click “Edit” to the right of Use two-factor authentication.
+You can also click here to go straight to the Two-factor authentication settings page.

 Click the “Add Key” link to the right of Security Keys here to add your U2F key as an authentication method.
 You can also add other two-factor authentication methods from here, including text messages sent to your smartphone and mobile apps that generate codes for you.